ETHBuenosAires-Doiim/bID/README.md

-# Legally binding blockchain ID
+# BlockID - Legally Binding Blockchain Identity

 ### Link a blockchain private key to a CA key issued by the root key of the Brasil government’s PKI tree.
 Using ENS and [EIP 1078](https://eips.ethereum.org/EIPS/eip-1078) for universal login with, [EIP 1077](https://eips.ethereum.org/EIPS/eip-1077) gas relayer, [ERC 725](https://eips.ethereum.org/EIPS/eip-725) proxy identity, and [ERC 735](https://github.com/ethereum/EIPs/issues/735) claim holder to create a fail-safe key management solution and empower noobs with a terrific user experience.